 I’ll Deliver In The Hospital

-Expectation: I have a vision for where the birth will take place and I expect that to be the location.
+Expectation: I have a vision for where the birth will occur, and I expect that to be the location.

 I Will Quickly Push Out My Baby